unity-workspace/unity-workspace.github.io/index.md

     section_id: contacts
     title: Let's Get In Touch!
     text: >-
-      Ready to start your next project with us?
-Give us a call or send us an email and we will get back to you as soon as possible!
+      Want more features or need some support?
+Send us an email and we will get back to you as soon as possible!
     actions:
     - title: E-Mail
       icon: fa-envelope
-      url: mailto:contact@yourwebsite.com
+      url: mailto:unity-workspace@outlook.com
     - title: Twitter
       icon: fa-twitter
       icon_type: fab